 The fermentation time of the musts, consisting of a mixture of froths, molasses, vinasse and water in varying proportions (see Chapter V), was usually 7-8 days, but could reach 11- 12 days.
 The author insists on the need to rinse well the “pièces à grappe” with each operation, to carefully remove the foam rising on the surface of the mosts and to cover the vats with a wooden lid or, better, with thick mats made with dried banana leaves.

 The distillation was cut off when the degree of rum fell to 30° below the proof (40° GL).
-The small waters which were then analyzed were distilled apart and provided a “spirit” at 46-47° GL, of which served to raise the degree of rum too low.
-Commercial rum was usually 25-25 degrees below proof (41-42 degrees), exceptionally 22 degrees (45.5 degrees) when it was destined for the London market.
-[SOS this paragraph probably needs more translation attention.]
+The small waters which were then collected were distilled apart and provided a “spirit” at 46-47° GL, which served to raise the degree of rum too low.
+Commercial rum was usually 25-26 degrees below proof (41-42 degrees), exceptionally 22 degrees (45.5 degrees) when it was destined for the London market.

 The yield was good under 120-130 gallons of marketable rum per 300 gallons of must and 1 gallon of rum per gallon of molasses or 5 gallons of skimmings used.
 Outside of the season, when the canes had the highest amount of saccharine (March to May), they were usually much lower.